cran/powerPLS/README.md

 ## Did you find some bugs?

-Please write to angela.andreella[\at]unive[\dot]it or insert a reproducible example using reprex on my issue github page.
+Please write to angela.andreella[\at]unitn[\dot]it or insert a reproducible example using reprex on my issue github page.